giltrapo/RepData_PeerAssessment1/PA1_template.md

 The summary shows that the minimum number of steps in a 5-minute interval is zero, and the maximum is 806.
 The mean of steps in a 5-minute interval is 37.38, and the median is zero.
 And there are 2304 NAs, that means that we have 2304 5-minute intervals without information.

 About `$date`variable, it seems that there are 288 entries for each unique day.
 That would have sense, because there are 288 intervals of 5 minutes in a day.
-Let's go check it.
+Let's go check if that number is repeated each day.

 ```r